ClimatologyPR/Data-Processing/usgs/README.md

 # USGS Data Processing Source Code

-These Source codes are used to download datasets that will be imported into the database
+These source codes are used to download datasets that will be imported into the database

 ## Data.py